Jay-Karia/wherewasi/README.md

 - Background service worker listens when a browser tab is closed.
 - The worker searches for a suitable sessions to add the closed tab to using **Gemini AI**.
 - If suitable session is found, the tab is added to it.
 Otherwise, a new session is created.
-- Once a session is updated with a new tab, the AI tries to update the "title" of the session.
 - Session summary is generated from **Summarizer API**.
 - All data is stored locally in the browser.
 - The Dashboard provides a user interface to browse, search, and manage your sessions.